 My “Tame the monster” project

-So, I started my own “Tame the monster” project.
+So, I started my own “Tame the monster” project to help me feel less self-conscious.
 I took a glider lesson, I did a loop the loop in an acrobatic plane and did a parachute jump.
 I took sales courses to understand how to sell my ideas.
 I took singing lessons to learn how to own the sound of my own voice.
 I started doing stand-up comedy too to learn how I could use my humour.
 And I grabbed every opportunity I could to give a presentation.
 Anywhere.

-One of the most important things I did was befriend my little monster.
-I’ll tell you about that another time.
+Looking back, one of the most important things I ever did was befriend my little monster.

 Want more tips about how to grow your business?